 - 2 tbsp of coconut oil

-- Melt both tbsp of coconut and melt on a low heat.
+- Add both tbsp of coconut oil to a large pan or wok, and melt on a low heat.
 Once melted, add the spices, finely chopped coriander, salt & pepper and mix into a paste.

 - Add onions and lightly cook until translucent.
 Now add meat and garlic.
 Continue to cook on low heat until the beef is browned on the surface.

 - Add chopped tomatoes, stir and cook the meat on a low heat for roughly 2/3 minutes.

 - Add coconut cream and roughly chopped coriander, cherry tomatoes and the sweet pepper.